The Best-Selling Jelly Bean Flavors in Every State

 (Arizona, Arkansas, California, Connecticut, Georgia, Michigan, Missouri, New York, Ohio, Texas)

 Drum roll, please.
 The most popular jelly bean flavor in the country is buttered popcorn!
 It’s the best-selling flavor in a total of 10 states, including California, New York and Texas.
 This will be sure to raise eyebrows for some (myself included), but buttered popcorn was also the most popular Jelly Belly flavor back in 1998.
+Grab a bag of the flavor here.

 For more buttered popcorn goodness, check out the best brands of microwave popcorn.